CollectionBuilder/cb-docs/docs/walkthroughs/csv-walkthrough.md

 - Save your changes with Ctrl + S.

-- Follow the same instructions [(from Step 9)](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/#9-commit-your-changes-using-visual-studio-code) to commit your changes in Visual Studio Code and push them up to GitHub.
-Your commit message might be something like, "Update the URL variables."
+- Follow the same instructions [(from Step 9)](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/#9-commit-your-changes-using-visual-studio-code) to commit your changes in VS Code.
+Your commit message might be something like, "Update URL variables."

 {:.alert .alert-yellow}
 **Another option for deploying your site:** If you have your own server for hosting your site, you can build the site with Jekyll and then move the files to your web server.
 This allows for the publishing of CollectionBuilder sites on your own or your organization's web servers.
 Read our [Building Your Site documentation](https://collectionbuilder.github.io/cb-docs/docs/deploy/build/){:target="_blank" rel="noopener"} for more info.

+## 17. Push your changes to GitHub using VS Code

+- To Push all your committed local changes up to GitHub, click on the **Source Control** icon, i.e. the network icon on the left side, or press Ctrl + Shift + G.

+- Then click the blue **Sync Changes** button.
+This will sync your local changes with the GitHub repository.

+{% include feature/image.html img="push-changes.gif" alt="Visual Studio Code user clicks the blue sync changes button to push changes to GitHub" border=true width="80%" %}

-## 17. Publish your site using GitHub Actions
+## 18. Publish your site using GitHub Actions

 - Visit [github.com](https://github.com/){:target="_blank" rel="noopener"} and log into your account.